sina121gh/shop-clean-architecture/README.md

+🛒 Simple Clean Architecture Shop API

-A simple Clean Architecture shop project with .NET 9, CQRS, Mediator, and role-based permission management.
+A Clean Architecture shop project built with .NET 9, implementing CQRS and Mediator patterns.
+It includes role-based permission management, and Redis caching is used to speed up permission and role lookups.

+###  📦 Features

+-  Clean Architecture structure

+-  CQRS + Mediator patterns

+-  Role-based permissions

+-  Redis caching for permissions and roles

+-  SQL Server database

+-  Dockerized for easy setup

-Running with Docker:
+###  🐳 Running with Docker

-Copy .env.example to .env in the Shop.Api folder and update configuration values (e.g., SQL Server connection).
+1.Copy .env.example to .env in the Shop.Api folder.

+2.Update configuration values in .env (SQL Server connection string, Redis settings, etc.).

-In the project root, run:
+3.In the project root, run:

-‍‍‍docker compose up --build
+docker compose up --build

+4.Open your browser and type http://localhost:8080

-Happy coding and have fun exploring the project! 🚀
+Happy coding and enjoy exploring the project! 😄✨